Dr Cassandra Terry is a Reader in Biosciences with the School of Human Sciences.

-Dr Cassandra Terry is a lecturer in Biosciences and has a BSc (Hons) in Biochemistry (The University of Sheffield), an MRes in Structural Proteomics (The University of St Andrews) and a PhD studying Bacillus spore structure (The University of Sheffield).
+Dr Cassandra Terry is a Reader in Biosciences and has a BSc (Hons) in Biochemistry (The University of Sheffield), an MRes in Structural Proteomics (The University of St Andrews) and a PhD studying Bacillus spore structure (The University of Sheffield).

 Her previous research includes working on neurodegenerative diseases (University College London), studying the structure of ATPases (Medical Research Council, Cambridge) and developing anti-cancer treatments (AstraZeneca).